 Health, welfare, and social security in Qatar

 Medication is widely available at pharmacies in Doha and across the country.
 The most common health hazard is heat exhaustion.
 Life expectancy in Qatar is 77.3 for men and 79.9 for women.
-Qatar is ranked the world’s 29th happiest country.
-For more information on the medical service in Qatar, read our Guide to the healthcare system in Qatar.
+Qatar is ranked as the world’s 29th happiest country.

 Education in Qatar